minhnguyenlinknode/IncidentApp/README.md

 # WebAPI & MVC App test

-This is a sample skeleton framework created by Minh Nguyen.
+This is an architecture framework created by Minh Nguyen.
 It is useful for creating new project using WebAPI services with Asp.Net MVC.

 # Author
-Copyright(c) 2017 by Minh Nguyen
+ Minh Nguyen